cn-uofbasel/tinyssb-simplepub/README.md

 ## Description

 The "tinySSB simple pub" offers an Internet-based storage area for tinySSB append-only logs:
-- accessible via web sockets
+- accessible via web sockets, and
+- accessible via BLE (central-only)
 - running the tinySSB synchronization protocol
   -  datagram-based, packets have 120 Bytes or less
   -  growOnlySet protocol for compressing feed IDs